shubhamxdhapola/shubhamxdhapola/README.md

 - 👋 Hi, I’m Shubham Dhapola
 - 🎯 I'm a passionate programming enthusiast and primarily a Python Developer.
-- 👀 I’m looking to collaborate on python projects
+- 👀 I’m looking to collaborate on python projects and seraching for an internship.
-- 📧 Shubhamdhapola143@gmail.com
+- 📧 shubhamdhapola143@gmail.com
 - ⚡ Fun fact: I can solve a Rubiks Cube under 20 seconds

 <!---